 Typical flex lines feature ridges, and that coupled with a narrow diameter is likely to create a whistling sound.
 When installing the system, your gas technician should have:

-- Used a whistle-free latex line with varying ridge sizes, which helps to eliminate noise.
+- Used a whistle-free line with varying ridge sizes, which helps to eliminate noise.

 - Chosen a line with a wider diameter to minimize whistling by allowing the right amount of gas to flow to the burner at a lower rate of speed.

 - Take care to avoid sharp 90-degree turns and/or kinks in the line during installation.

 Start your troubleshooting by checking the flex line that feeds into your fire pit burner.
-If it does not comply with any of the above requirements, contact your installer for a fix to stop your gas fire pit whistling noise.
+If it does not comply with the above requirements, contact your installer for a fix to stop your gas fire pit whistling noise.

 Gas Pressure is Too High

 When a high level of pressure is applied to a small opening, the result is a whistling sound.
 This is the mechanism at play when the line pressure in your fire pit gas installation is too high.
 This can result in a whistling sound in your gas fireplace or gas fire pit.

 Since natural gas is typically transported at high pressures, a natural gas regulator is often required to mitigate this pressure before the gas reaches the burner.
-Keep in mind that this work should only be performed by a gas installation professional, since they have the know-how to size and install the proper regulator for your fire pit configuration.
+Keep in mind that this work should only be performed by a gas installation professional since they have the know-how to size and install the proper regulator for your fire pit configuration.
 Pressure guidelines are as follows: